Nicole is a Reporter, Professional Speaker, Certified Life Coach, Retired Beauty Queen and Special Needs Advocate.

 Nicole has an extensive professional performance and dance background having danced with the AFL’s Chicago Rush and the NBA’s Chicago Bulls from 2001-2010.
 Through those experiences, she’s become comfortable serving as a spokesperson and ambassador for many international companies.
 She is a proud graduate of The School of the Art Institute of Chicago, earning a Bachelor’s degree in Studio Fine Arts and Art History.
 In addition, Nicole has earned a degree in Science and Dental Hygiene from Kennedy King & University of Illinois at Chicago: College of Dentistry.

-Most recently, Nicole was featured in the book “Beyond the Interview: A 52 Week Guide of Inspiration,” as one of the top interviews of the year from The Whitney Reynolds Show.
+Most recently, Nicole was included on the 2020 list for “Top 15 Most Influential Women in Pageantry.”
 She also was named one of Chicago’s “Most Inspiring People” by Voyage Chicago Magazine.
 This past fall, Nicole was chosen to speak on the 2019 Lucy Hobbs Project “Healthy Me” Panel.